Music Box Theatre: 2000s to present

 The Music Box's tendency for short production runs continued into the 2000s.
 A revival of the Shakespeare play Macbeth closed in June 2000 after 13 performances, and a more successful production came later that year with The Dinner Party, which ran 364 performances.
 The 19th-century drama Fortune's Fool was staged in 2002, as was short-lived comedy Amour.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Music Box.
 The Music Box hosted Cat on a Hot Tin Roof in 2003 and Dame Edna: Back with a Vengeance in 2004, as well as Antony Sher's solo Primo and the musical In My Life in 2005.
 These were followed in 2006 by Festen and The Vertical Hour.
 Meanwhile, the Shubert Organization and Berlin's estate continued to operate the theater jointly.
 The unusual arrangement, which led to jokes that the Shuberts owned sixteen and a half theaters, continued until 2007, when the Berlin estate sold its interest to the Shuberts.

 The Music Box's productions at the end of the 2000s included Deuce and The Farnsworth Invention in 2007; a transfer of the long-running August: Osage County from the Imperial Theatre in 2008; and Superior Donuts in 2009.
 This was followed by Lend Me a Tenor and La Bête in 2010; Jerusalem and Private Lives in 2011; and One Man, Two Guvnors and Dead Accounts in 2012.
 The musical Pippin opened in 2013 and ran for two years.
 Further productions in the mid-2010s included The Heidi Chronicles and King Charles III in 2015, as well as Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed in 2016.
-The Music Box has housed the musical Dear Evan Hansen since December 2016.
+The musical Dear Evan Hansen opened at the Music Box in December 2016.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic; it reopened on December 11, 2021, with performances of Dear Evan Hansen.
 The theater also hosted a memorial service to the late Shubert chairman Philip J. Smith in March 2022.
-Due to poor ticket sales, Dear Evan Hansen closed in September 2022; the next month, the theater hosted a limited run of Gabriel Byrne's solo show Walking with Ghosts.
-A revival of Bob Fosse's Dancin' is scheduled to open at the Music Box in April 2023.
+Due to poor ticket sales, Dear Evan Hansen closed in September 2022.
+The next month, the theater hosted a limited run of Gabriel Byrne's solo show Walking with Ghosts.